July 21, 2021

 Digital transformation describes the process of integrating digital technology into every area of an organization—transforming how it operates, as well as how it creates value for consumers.

-3Pillar’s SME 4 says, “the acceleration of the digital transformation is a consequence of A: COVID-19 and B: cloud technologies are becoming more accessible and affordable to more people.
-Customers are embracing cloud-based solutions at a faster rate because there are bigger, louder online communities talking about the importance of these technologies in the digital sphere.”
+The acceleration of the digital transformation is a consequence of A: COVID-19 and B: cloud technologies are becoming more accessible and affordable to more people.
+Customers are embracing cloud-based solutions at a faster rate because there are bigger, louder online communities talking about the importance of these technologies in the digital sphere.

 They add, “because there are so many products to choose from, brands are learning that they’re the ones that need to adapt to changing behavior—not the other way around.”